Rodartist/img12packfigurebase/README.md

 there are bugs such as when i was generating all the buttons it left the first button on each page coordinates are missing and will fix that scripts
-./runone in directories img12packfigurebase/multiples/steps/goodcomparisondouble/compile/ or img12packfigurebase/multiples/steps/goodcomparisondouble01 to 07 so far i know work esp with the gcc optimization flag it will work for sure to satisfy the hardcode paths please run: sudo ln -s /home/YOURUSER /home/molasses replace YOURUSER with your username and in ~ do mkdir -p /home/earth2del/tmuxsync/simplechangestogtkmsui-5-12-2023/gtkmsui/SIDgtk/ cd /home/earth2del/tmuxsync/simplechangestogtkmsui-5-12-2023/gtkmsui/SIDgtk/ git clone https://github.com/Rodartist/img12packfigurebase git clone https://github.com/Rodartist/C64Music launch a binary cd /home/earth2del/tmuxsync/simplechangestogtkmsui-5-12-2023/gtkmsui/SIDgtk/img12packfigurebase/multiples/steps/goodcomparisondouble07 && ./runone
+./runone in directories img12packfigurebase/multiples/steps/goodcomparisondouble/compile/ or img12packfigurebase/multiples/steps/goodcomparisondouble01 to 07 so far i know work esp with the gcc optimization flag it will work for sure

+to satisfy the hardcode paths please run: sudo ln -s /home/YOURUSER /home/molasses replace YOURUSER with your username and in home folder (~) do

+mkdir -p $HOME/tmuxsync/simplechangestogtkmsui-5-12-2023/gtkmsui/SIDgtk/

+cd $HOME/tmuxsync/simplechangestogtkmsui-5-12-2023/gtkmsui/SIDgtk/
+git clone https://github.com/Rodartist/img12packfigurebase
+git clone https://github.com/Rodartist/C64Music

+Launch a gtk3 xterm expect script launcher do: cd /home/earth2del/tmuxsync/simplechangestogtkmsui-5-12-2023/gtkmsui/SIDgtk/img12packfigurebase/multiples/steps/goodcomparisondouble07 && ./runone